wmjordan/Codist/README.md

   **NOTE**: To quickly get started with advanced syntax highlight, navigate to the *Syntax Highlight* section, click the *Light theme* or *Dark theme* button in the *options* dialog and see them in effect.
 Don't forget to click the *OK* button to confirm the change.

-  You can see the syntax theme changed on an opened document window when you click the theme buttons.

   ![Load Theme](doc/load-theme.png)

   To customize and tweak the syntax highlight effects, click the *common syntax* tab in the *syntax highlight* section, or click the sub sections inside the *Syntax Highlight* section to change individual styles, accordingly.

-  While you change the setting in the dialog, you can see how the style looks in the code document window.

   ![Style customization](doc/syntax-highlight.png)

+  **TIP**: Open a document window before you change the syntax theme or tweak the syntax highlight settings, while you change theme, you can see how the styles change in the code document window simultaneously.

 ## Super Quick Info